ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
 In particular, the signature included in 'client_cred_verify' is expected to be computed as defined in {{gid-post}}, with a newly generated N_C nonce and the previously received N_S.
 The specific format of public keys is specified by the application profile (OPT1).

-The handler verifies that the group identifier GROUPNAME is a subset of the 'scope' stored in the access token associated to this client.
+The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to this client.
 If verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If the request is not formatted correctly (e.g. unknown, not-expected fields present, or expected fields with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).